khad0062/25S_CST8919_Lab_3/README.md

 # 25S_CST8919_Lab_3

-# Azure Policy Lab – MapleTech Secure Foundation
+# Cloud Governance Gone Rogue – Azure Policy Lab

 ##  Summary
 This lab demonstrates the implementation of governance, security, and compliance controls in Azure using **Azure Policy**.